Traverse City, MichiganCities & Urban Centers

 Explore Sleeping Bear Dunes National Lakeshore

-Indulge in Wine Tasting on the Peninsulas
+Indulge in Wine Tasting on Old Mission and Leelanau Peninsulas

-Stroll Downtown Traverse City
+Stroll Through Downtown Traverse City

 Relax on the Beaches of Grand Traverse Bay

-Experience the National Cherry Festival (Seasonal)
+Attend the National Cherry Festival

 Best Time to Visit